honeycombio/refinery/config.md

 BatchTimeout is how frequently Refinery sends unfulfilled batches.

-Dictates how frequently to send unfulfilled batches.
-By default this will use the DefaultBatchTimeout in libhoney as its value, which is 100ms.
+By default, this setting uses the `DefaultBatchTimeout` in `libhoney` as its value, which is `100ms`.

 - Eligible for live reload.
 - Type: `duration`